Analytic solutions for the motion of spinning particles near spherically symmetric black holes and exotic compact objects: Abstract

 \section{Abstract}

 Rapidly rotating bodies moving in curved space-time experience the so-called spin-curvature force, which becomes important for the motion of compact objects in gravitational-wave inspirals.
-In the first approximation, this effect is captured in the motion of a spinning test particle.
+As a first approximation, this effect is captured in the motion of a spinning test particle.
 We solve the equations motion of a spinning particle to leading order in spin in arbitrary static and spherically symmetric space-times in terms of one-dimensional closed-form integrals.
 This solves the problem and proves its integrability in a wide range of modified gravities and near exotic compact objects.
 Then, by specializing to the case of bound orbits in Schwarzschild space-time, we demonstrate how to express the solution in the form of Jacobi elliptic functions.

-{\em Introduction.}-- In May 2023 the LIGO and Virgo instruments were joined for the first time by the Japanese detector KAGRA to start the fourth run of observing coalescing compact objects through gravitational waves \cite{KAGRA:2013rdx}.
+{\em Introduction.}-- After a track record of spectacular successes in their first three observing runs \cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,KAGRA:2021vkt}, in May 2023 the LIGO and Virgo instruments were joined for the first time by the Japanese detector KAGRA to start the fourth run of observing coalescing compact objects through gravitational waves \cite{KAGRA:2013rdx}.
 The so-called LVK collaboration is expected to detect more events in this run than have been amassed to date.
 Next-generation detectors on Earth and in space promise to multiply the sensitivity and reach of the detectors even further \cite{Kalogera:2021bya,amaro2017}.
 As the number of events grow, we will observe binaries with different mass ranges, mass ratios, and dynamical setups and, consequently, we will need a more faithful and complete picture of the two-body dynamics in order to detect and interpret these signals correctly.